 In a healthy pancreas, the digestive enzymes remain inactive until they reach the small intestine.
 This prevents self-digestion of the pancreatic tissue.
 However, in cases of pancreatitis, the enzymes are activated too soon while they are still within the pancreas.
-The resulting auto-digestion of the organ leads to the inflammation and pain.
+The resulting auto-digestion of the organ leads to inflammation and pain.

 Pancreatitis is often categorised as acute or chronic – acute pancreatitis is when it develops suddenly, and chronic pancreatitis is when it continues over time.
-Individuals with chronic pancreatitis can experience acute flare-ups.
+Individuals with chronic pancreatitis can also experience acute flare-ups.

 What are the symptoms of pancreatitis in dogs?

 In mild cases of pancreatitis in dogs the symptoms can be subtle and include lethargy or loss of appetite.
 There is overlap with many other gastrointestinal conditions, including surgical emergencies such as gut obstructions.
 However, during an acute episode of this condition you are likely to see some of the following symptoms:

 Dogs will often show signs of abdominal pain by adopting the ‘praying position’ with head lowered to the ground and back-end standing.

 It’s important to contact your vet straight away, especially if pain or vomiting accompanies the symptoms.
 If left untreated pancreatitis in dogs can lead to shock and be a life-threatening condition.
 Veterinary diagnostics will often include blood tests and abdominal ultrasound.